John Ferrara a second-year Journalism, Economics and data science student at Northwestern University will no longer be with us next school year.

 Ferrara’s partner Aybaz, joined Juxta because of the technical challenge and he is also planning to leave Northwestern to pursue the start-up full-time.

 [AYBAZ] “Yeah, of course, like I’ll miss some great people here.
-I came here, obviously, I came here from Turkey and really, really, really, really nice people and I really like the Chicago area, but it is what it is.
+I came here, obviously, I came here from Turkey and really, really, really, really nice people and I really like the Chicago area, but it is what it is what it is.
 Sometimes you have to sacrifice and that’s, that’s a part of the deal.”

 Both Aybaz and Ferrara are aware of the risks of not getting a degree but Ferrara is rather hopeful that things will work out.

 [FERRARA] “So, there’s no, to me, like I’m just kind of, I’ve always been someone where, you know, I really want to try to seize an opportunity when it’s there.
 And just kind of go with it and see how far it’s taken, it’ll take me and in the past that served me very well.
 And I think it’s for a reason.
 I think when you take a risk like that, it usually, you know, whether it’s because you’re kind of acting a little bit more of necessity, it makes you move faster with more urgency and more precision.
 Or if it’s just because, you know, the risk, you know, you get rewarded for taking risk.
 I just think it generally works out, but that might be naive.
-And if that is naive, you know, I have faith that I can, you know, that I’ll be able to come back to a school, whether it’s Northwestern or, you know, a state school, um, that I, that I would go to instead.
+And if that is naive, you know, I have faith that I can, that I’ll be able to come back to a school, whether it’s Northwestern or, you know, a state school, um, that I, that I would go to instead.
 You know, I, I think that I can get that degree, um, anytime.
 Whereas with Juxta, you know, I have, I have this opportunity with fundraising on the table right now.
 These hospitals are interested right now.
 Um, so that’s what I’m going to pursue.”

 [Music: Instrumental beat by Moriah Pettway/ Heartfelt guitar music]